protocol/nft-website/docs/concepts/non-fungible-tokens.md

 ## What makes a token non-fungible?

 Earlier we mentioned serial numbers as a way to distinguish one dollar bill from another.
-Even though you can tell them apart, two dollar bills are still fungible, because they each have the same value as currency.
+Even though you can tell them apart, two dollar bills are still fungible because they each have the same value as currency.
 A unique identifier alone is not enough to make something non-fungible.

 However, a dollar bill that's been sketched on by Picasso is unique in a way that has nothing to do with serial numbers.
 By using it as a medium for artwork, our imaginary Picasso has made the bill less fungible.
 While you could technically redeem it for a dollar's worth of snacks, the exchange value of the bill is now far greater than one dollar.